George Marston (California politician): Politics

 Marston was active politically and called himself an "independent".
 He was raised a Republican, but swung back and forth between Democrat and Republican, supporting the party or person most likely to push for reform.
 He supported California's reform-oriented Progressive Party in the 1910s and early 1920s.

 Marston ran for mayor unsuccessfully in 1913 (against Charles F. O'Neall) and again in 1917 (against Louis J. Wilde).
 The 1917 race, in particular, was a classic growth-vs.-beautification debate.
 Marston argued for better city planning with more open space and grand boulevards; Wilde argued for more business development.
 Wilde called his opponent "Geranium George", painting Marston as unfriendly to business.
 Wilde's campaign slogan was "More Smokestacks", and during the campaign, he drew a great smokestack belching smoke on a truck through the city streets.
 The phrase "smokestacks vs. geraniums" is still used in San Diego to characterize this type of debate.
 Local horticulturist Jim Zemcik has produced a "Geranium George" series of geranium varieties in Marston's honor, including one variety named for his wife Anna Gunn Marston, who was an avid gardener.

 Personal life

 In 1878, he married Anna Lee Gunn (May 20, 1853 – October 7, 1940), a teacher.
 They had five children.
-Her brother Douglas Gunn was the owner and editor of San Diego Union and served as mayor of San Diego from 1889 to 1891.
+Her brother Douglas Gunn was the owner and editor of San Diego Union and served as the mayor of San Diego from 1889 to 1891.

 George Marston died at age 95 at his home in San Diego.
 He is interred in Mount Hope Cemetery.
 For the eulogy at his funeral, James A. Blaisdell spoke of Marston's impact on Balboa Park, "Just around the corner lies the central Balboa Park of the city—walks that he laid out—flowers that he planted—trees that he loved—vistas that he foresaw—beautiful buildings that he envisioned. ...
 This paradise was not here when George Marston came [in 1870].
 In this park he speaks to thousands whose lives have been made happier through him."